christerso/memory-client-go/scripts/README.md

 ```

 #### check-mcp-status.bat
-Windows batch script to check if the MCP service is running and responding.
+Windows batch script to check if the MCP service is running and responding on port 9580.

 ```batch
 scripts\check-mcp-status.bat